Providing results through comprehensive service

 Legal Services for the Agriculture Industry

-JMBM's commercial finance expertise includes the representation of lenders and vendors in agribusiness loan and credit transactions, both secured and unsecured, assets-based lending, accounts receivable financing, inventory financing, factoring, term loan lending, letters of credit (standby and direct pay), restructures, workouts and corporate reorganizations.
-Our lawyers lecture nationally for lending organizations and bar associations in this area and have substantial and nationally recognized UCC experience.
-We have expertise involving PACA, packers, stockyards and other specialized needs of this industry.
+JMBM's banking and commercial finance expertise includes the representation of lenders and vendors in agribusiness loan and credit transactions, both secured and unsecured, assets-based lending, accounts receivable financing, inventory financing, factoring, term loan lending, letters of credit (standby and direct pay), restructures, workouts and corporate reorganizations.
+Our lawyers lecture regularly for lending organizations and bar associations in this area and have substantial and nationally recognized UCC experience.
+We have expertise in PACA, the Packers and Stockyards Act and California Producers' Lien law.

 We are experienced with corporate law, the securities, tax and corporate aspects of operations, Sarbanes-Oxley compliance, mergers and acquisitions and private equity, as well as with addressing corporate operating issues arising from day-to-day operations.
 We are familiar with operational issues, including strategic alliances, supplier and distributor relationships, contracts with vendors and suppliers, licensing, merchandising, and trade issues, as well as with business issues such as corporate governance including board and shareholder meetings, and state and federal securities law compliance.
 We are experienced in the acquisitions and divestitures of products, divisions and businesses.

 Trademark and Intellectual Property

 We represent clients with respect to their trademarks, copyrights, advertising, patents, trade dress, licensing and trade secrets.
 We not only provide application, registration, documentation and other transactional assistance, but we also prosecute and defend lawsuits involving copyright, trademark, unfair competition and patent law.